 Welcome to the Humane Society of Manatee County where saving lives four paws at a time is our passion and commitment.
-In the year 2020, Humane Society of Manatee County will reach a milestone of 50 years of providing exceptional care for the animals in our community.
+In the year 2021, the Humane Society of Manatee County will reach a milestone of 50 years of providing exceptional care for the animals in our community.

-The Humane Society of Manatee County is a 501(c)(3) not for profit animal welfare organization that was originally formed in 1970, and today is considered as the lead animal welfare agency in Manatee County.
-Humane Society of Manatee County operates a no-kill shelter, the Second Chance Adoption Center located at 2515 14th Street W. and a veterinary clinic / high volume spay and neuter clinic at 2415 14th Street W. in downtown Bradenton.
-Each year the Second Chance Adoption Center rehomes more than 1,000 dogs and cats through our comprehensive rehabilitation and adoption program.
+The Humane Society of Manatee County is a 501(c)(3) not-for-profit animal welfare organization that was originally formed in 1971, and today is considered the lead animal welfare agency in Manatee County.
+Humane Society of Manatee County operates a no-kill shelter, the Second Chance Adoption Center located at 2515 14th Street W., and a veterinary clinic / high volume spay and neuter clinic at 2415 14th Street W. in downtown Bradenton.
+Each year the Second Chance Adoption Center rehomes more than 800 dogs and cats through our comprehensive rehabilitation and adoption program.
 Many of the animals that enter our adoption program are medically challenged or have behavioral challenges.
-Each animal in our adoption center receives the highest quality care, medical care and behavioral assessment and training to complete the rehabilitation process resulting in a successful adoption into a new loving home.
+Each animal in our adoption center receives the highest quality care, medical care, and behavioral assessment and training to complete the rehabilitation process resulting in a successful adoption into a new loving home.

-In September of 2015, Humane Society of Manatee County opened a 10,000 square foot state of the art veterinary clinic and high volume Humane Alliance Model spay and neuter clinic.
-Our veterinary clinic is open to the public by appointment and provides high quality, low-to-moderate cost veterinary care to ensure that this care is available to all cats and dogs in our community.
-The services available at Humane Society of Manatee County Veterinary Clinic continue to expand to meet the growing needs of the animals in our community.
-In addition to the wellness services that have expanded beyond vaccines and basic exams, our clinic now offers diagnostic exams, heartworm testing and treatment, dentals for both dogs and cats, digital radiography (x-ray), walk-in wellness and vaccine clinics and numerous surgical procedures.
-Current clinic clients can also purchase low cost pet meds, flea, tick and heartworm prevention online or at the clinic.
+In September 2015, the Humane Society of Manatee County opened a 10,000-square-foot state-of-the-art veterinary clinic and high-volume Humane Alliance Model spay and neuter clinic.
+Our veterinary clinic is open to the public by appointment and provides high-quality, low-to-moderate-cost veterinary care to ensure that this care is available to all cats and dogs in our community.
+The services available at the Humane Society of Manatee County Veterinary Clinic continue to expand to meet the growing needs of the animals in our community.
+In addition to the wellness services that have expanded beyond vaccines and basic exams, our clinic now offers diagnostic exams, heartworm testing, and treatment, dental assessment and treatment for both dogs and cats, digital radiography (x-ray), walk-in wellness, and vaccine clinics, and numerous surgical procedures.
+Current clinic clients can also purchase low-cost pet meds, flea, tick, and heartworm prevention online or at the clinic.

-- Adoptions services that include exceptional quality care and rehabilitation programs which result in adoption retention rates exceeding 98%.
+- Adoptions services that include exceptional quality care and rehabilitation programs that result in adoption retention rates exceeding 98%.

-Our philosophy is that the treatment of animals is a reflection on our community and therefore, we actively endorse the humane treatment of animals and responsible animal stewardship.
+Our philosophy is that the treatment of animals is a reflection of our community and therefore, we actively endorse the humane treatment of animals and responsible animal stewardship.